U.S. and UK AI Safety Institutes Forge Landmark Partnership to Ensure Safe AI

 • Share technical knowledge and research findings

-As a result, the two countries hope to strengthen their ability to manage AI risks.
-They will also issue clearer safety guidance based on shared standards.
+By coordinating their research and evaluation efforts, the two countries aim to improve their ability to assess emerging AI systems and provide clearer safety guidance based on shared testing methodologies.

 Leadership Voices: A Call for Collaboration